 Depending on the configuration of the radio, all or some of the following functions will be performed automatically by the digital modem: AGC, AFC (optional), update status registers, bit synchronization, packet handling (optional) including sync word, header check, and CRC.
 Similar to the TX state, the next state after RX may be defined in the "Start RX" API command.
-The START RX commands and timing will be equivalent to the timing shown in Figure 8.
+The START_RX commands and timing will be equivalent to the timing shown in Figure 6.

 3.4.
-Application Programming Interface (API)
+Application Programming Interface

-An application programming interface (API), which the host MCU will communicate with, is embedded inside the device.
+The host MCU communicates with an application programming interface (API) embedded inside the device.
 The API is divided into two sections, commands and properties.
 The commands are used to control the chip and retrieve its status.
 The properties are general configurations which will change infrequently.
-The API descriptions can be found on the Silicon Labs website.
+For API description details, refer to the EZRadioPRO API Documentation.zip file available on www.silabs.com.